Traumatic Diaphragm Repair

 Charting Tips

-- Document chest tube placement and initial output
+- Document chest tube placement, side, and initial output.

 Billing Tips